Dallas Cowboys vs. New York Giants NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - This year, the Giants won ATS in their only game as an underdog of 7 points or more.

-- New York's games this year have eclipsed the over/under two times in four opportunities (50%).
+- New York's games this year have gone over the total in two out of four opportunities (50%).

-- New York is 2-0 against the spread and 1-1 overall in games when it records more than 24.3 points.
+- New York is 2-0 against the spread and 1-1 overall in games when it puts up more than 24.3 points.

 Home and road insights